Skip to main content

 Self-exploration, critical thinking, and education all build a foundation for future change.
 To effect meaningful change, however, allies need to participate in the fight for social justice.

-In fact, an ally’s ability to speak up when they witness oppression is one of the most valuable actions they have to offer.
+An ally’s ability to speak up when they witness oppression is one of the most valuable actions they have to offer.
 Push back against offensive jokes by challenging the joke teller to explain why they found the punchline funny.
 You can leverage common ground to broach a contentious topic with your family.
 This may apply when explaining why immigration reform is important by appealing to your mom as a loving parent who would do anything for her children.

 You will encounter many avenues for action in allyship.
-Look for ways to make positive change in your circles, big or small.
+Look for ways to make positive changes in your circles, big or small.
 If you are willing to feel uncomfortable and take risks, small actions can make a big impact.

-Allyship in Social Work
+What Is Allyship in Social Work?

 Cultivating allyship skills is important for all social workers, but social work and allyship are not distinct roles.
 In fact, the characteristics of allies lie at the heart of social work, informing how social workers engage with the people they serve.